 WEATHER

 This table in my opinion is pure genius.
 So simple, dynamic and elegant.
 It can be overlaid into any ruleset.
-I would only add perhaps the possibility of mist (reduced visibility) either in the cloudy or rainy tables.
+I would only add perhaps the possibility of mist (reduced visibility) in the cloudy table.
+One can note some subtilties in the table.
+For instance, rainy spells are more fleeting than clear weather (two arrows leading out of them vis a single arrow)

 FATIGUE